Search This Blog

 Checking for Running Jobs

-You can use xp_sqlagent_enum_jobs to check if there are any jobs currently running on the SQL Server Agent.
+But just for sake of an example, you can use xp_sqlagent_enum_jobs to check if there are any jobs currently running on the SQL Server Agent.

 IF OBJECT_ID('tempdb..#RunningJobs') is not null DROP TABLE #RunningJobs;